 Learn more about OpenID Connect on the authentication overview.

 OpenID Connect flows entail a series of redirects.
 The user must be redirected to a webpage that lets them enter their user credentials.
-This can be either a CXone username and password or credentials from a federated identity provider.
+This can be either a CXone Mpower username and password or credentials from a federated identity provider.
 Then, the user can be redirected back to the authorization endpoint.

 FIELD | VALUE | DETAILS |